-I ordered 5 pounds of sand and a pound of lava rock from Substrate Source and picked up two bags of Flourite Red Sand from a local fish store near us.
+I ordered 5 pounds of sand and a pound of lava rock sold by Substrate Source, and picked up two bags of Flourite Sand (not Flourite Red).
 We found a piece of driftwood from another LFS, and played with the layout for several weeks while we saved for a filter, another light, a Spectral Controller, cords, another jet glass outflow, and a few other miscellaneous items.

 Because of the design of the table, I really had to think about how I was going to set up the equipment to keep this new environment happy and healthy.
 The bottom of the table is open, and there are no cabinets or cubbys to hide any gear.
 To complicate matters more, my wife requested that I not drill holes in the back of this table.
 We figured once the equipment was in place, we could hide the wires, heater, etc. hanging on the back of the table and sitting on the bottom shelf with something creative.
 I spent a couple of hours walking through The Home Depot designing this contraption in my head.
 Here is the result of my brain storm-

 Yes, this is what the inside of my mind looks like.
 A little messy…

 I used a 1 x 2 bolted to a couple of storage hooks to hang the heater, CO2 diffuser and power strip from the back of the table.
 This was brilliant!
 I also found a piece of flat aluminum that I cut in two pieces that the two Kessil mini goosenecks clipped to perfectly.
 I felt like a genius.